campbelldgunn/speakeasy-demo/README.md

 - [The demo for the Speakeasy module](TBD/)
 - [The GitHub page for the Speakeasy module](https://github.com/speakeasyjs/speakeasy)

-Shoutout to Red Hat OpenShift for the PaaS hosting.
+Shoutout to Heroku for the PaaS hosting.